systemcarl/systemcarl/README.md

 Eventually, there will be a nice place to read them all on my personal website.
 But, my [weblog repository] will still be the canonical source.

+### DevLogs
+I've been documenting my all my ongoing [projects](#projects) in a series of
+    development log articles.
+These articles cover my design decisions and implementation challenges I
+    encountered.
+- [Setting Up SvelteKit for a Personal Weblog]
+- [Exploring CI/CD for a Modern (SvelteKit) Web Application]
+- [Designing a Content Template]
+- [Implementing a Weblog Markdown Parser]

 ## Projects
 Right now I'm deep in the process of building my personal website to host my
     blog content.